Quincy National Cemetery

 Quincy National Cemetery is a small United States National Cemetery located in the city of Quincy, in Adams County, Illinois.
 Administered by the United States Department of Veterans Affairs, it encompasses slightly less than a half an acre, and as 2014, had 690 interments.
 It is currently closed to new interments, and is maintained by Rock Island National Cemetery.

 History

-Originally a plot within Woodland Cemetery, the first burials took place in 1861.
+Originally a one-quarter acre plot within Woodland Cemetery, the first burials took place in 1861.
 It was designated a National Cemetery on July 24, 1882.

-In 1899, without explanation, a lot within Graceland Cemetery, in Adams County, Ill., was purchased and all the interments were transferred there from the plot in Woodland Cemetery.
+In 1899, the Federal Government purchase a 0.45-acre lot within Graceland Cemetery in Adams County, Illinois, and all the interments were transferred there from the soldiers' plot in Woodland Cemetery.
+Major Martin M. Burke oversaw the removal of the remains.

+Quincy National Cemetery is a rectangular parcel surrounded by a black metal picket fence with an entrance on the west side.
+A circular flagpole plaza is centered in the cemetery.
+There are 24 rows running north and south.

+Sometime between 1936 and 1949, a fence dividing Graceland and the National Cemetery was improperly placed.
+An act of Congress (Public Law 116) was passed in 1953 to rectify the resulting property dispute.
 More modern changes to the cemetery have divided it from Graceland so as to be its own cemetery.

-Sometime between 1936 and 1949, a fence dividing Graceland and the National Cemetery was improperly placed.
-An act of Congress was passed in 1953 (Public Law 116), to rectify the resulting property dispute.
+The cemetery was added to the National Register of Historic Places on May 7, 2011.